-Participation Rate: Refers to the percentage of the Grade 8 population that participated in the MDI survey this year.
+Participation Rate: Refers to the percentage of the Grade 6 population that participated in the MDI survey this year.

 Gender Identity: Children are asked to describe their gender as "Boy," "Girl," "Non-binary" or "In another way."
-Children may choose not to answer the question at all.
-Children are able to select more than one response and therefore, in some cases, percentages may not add to 100%.
+Children are able to select one response or children may choose not to answer the question at all.
 Data are suppressed where fewer than 5 children selected the response.